-This includes any temporary residence such as a hotel, motel, camp, tent, trailer, etc. See the law for Innkeeper’s (hotel) rights below.
+It is LEGAL to have a loaded firearm in your residence and on your real property.
+This includes any temporary residence, such as a hotel, motel, camp, tent, trailer, etc.

-It is ILLEGAL to carry a firearm into a homeless shelter as described in 53-5a-103.5 if a local or state government entity exercises authority over it, but they may not prohibit the possession of a firearm on the grounds outside of a homeless shelter.
+It is ILLEGAL to carry a firearm into a homeless shelter, as described in 53-5a-103.5, if a local or state government entity exercises authority over it, but they may not prohibit the possession of a firearm on the grounds outside of a homeless shelter.

 If a local or state governmental entity prohibits the possession of a firearm, it must: